 ARTICLE II - APPLICABLE RATE SCHEDULE

 Shipper agrees to pay Transporter for all Natural Gas transportation service rendered under the terms of this agreement in accordance with Transporter's Rate Schedule KRF-1, as filed with the FERC to be effective on the date Transporter commences service, and as amended from time to time.
 This Agreement shall be subject to the provisions of such Rate Schedule and the General Transportation Terms and Conditions applicable thereto on file with the FERC and as amended from time to time, which by this reference are incorporated herein and made a part hereof.
+Shipper shall have no obligation to pay any transportation charges hereunder until such time as any pipeline facilities which are necessary to provide the firm service hereunder are placed into service.

 Shipper's rates for transportation service shall be in accordance with Transporter's effective Rate Schedule KRF-1, subject to the parties' understanding and agreement that Transporter may change the rates from time to time in accordance with the Natural Gas Act.

-Notwithstanding Section 5.5 of the General Terms and Conditions, and subject to any negotiated credit, Shipper shall make payment of the Monthly Reservation Charge pursuant hereto in full irrespective of (but without prejudice to the rights otherwise of Shipper with respect to) any dispute relative to the amount invoiced, and shall not be entitled to any abatement of such payment or any set-off against it, including but not limited to, abatement or set-off due or alleged to be due by reason of any past, present or future claims or other rights of Shipper against Transporter or any other person or entity, whether in connection herewith or any unrelated transaction.

 ARTICLE III - TERM OF AGREEMENT